wework/grabbit/docs/SAGA.md

 ### Replying to the saga initiator

 It is common that during its life cycle a saga will need to report back and send messages with the service that initiated it (sent the command that started the saga).
-In the example above when the booking has completed we would like to send a message to the service initiating the booking saga.
+In the example above when the booking has completed we would like to send a message to the service which initiated the booking saga.
-The way we have implemented this in the example above is by publishing an event which the initiating service would need to subscribe to and handle to get notified when the booking is complete.
+The way we have implemented this in the example above is by publishing an event which the service which initiated the saga would need to subscribe to and handle to get notified when the booking is complete.

-And although this would work it won't be an elegant solution especially if the initiator of the saga is another saga since it means that the initiating saga will need to filter all events and select the single event that correlates to that particular instance.
+Although the above would work it won't be an elegant solution especially if the initiator of the saga is another saga since it means that the initiating saga will need to filter all events and select the single event that correlates to that particular instance.
 To relive client code to do so grabbit provides a way for a saga to directly send a message to its initiator, and if the initiator is another saga grabbit will automatically correlate the message with the correct saga instance and invoke the relevant handler.

 To send a message to the saga initiator the message handler attached to the saga instance will need to cast the passed in gbus.Invocation argument to a gbus.SagaInvocation and then invoke the ReplyToInitiator function.